fasttime/JScrewIt/Features.md

 Although ECMAScript states that string representation of dates is implementation dependent, most engines align to the same format, making this feature available in all supported engines except Internet Explorer 9 and 10.
 ### `HTMLDOCUMENT`
 Existence of the global object property document having the string representation "\[object HTMLDocument\]".
+This feature is not available in Internet Explorer versions prior to 11 and Node.js.
+It is also not available inside web workers.
 ### `IE10`
 Features available in Internet Explorer 10 or later.
 ### `IE11`